Fountain Maintenance

 Spring

-• If you have winterized your fountain now is the chance to move it back outdoors and get it running.
+- If you have winterized your fountain, Spring is the chance to move it back outdoors and get it running again.
 Wipe it down with a cloth and some water to remove any dirt and buildup that collected during winter storage.
 Clean your pump in a bucket of fresh water and scrub it gently with a clean sponge, cloth, or toothbrush.

 Summer

-• During the summer, there are three main focuses for fountain care: evaporation, algae, and mosquitoes.
+- There are three main focuses for fountain care in Summer: evaporation, algae, and mosquitoes.
 If the water levels drop too low in the fountain, it can damage the fountain pump.
 Keep an eye on your fountain and add more water as needed.
 The hot weather speeds up natural evaporation, but low water shut-off pumps automatically turn off when the water levels drop too low to avoid any pump damage.

 Fall